Kausia: Background

 It was worn during the Hellenistic period but perhaps even before the time of Alexander the Great and was later used as a protection against the sun by the poorer classes in Rome.

-Depictions of the kausia can be found on a variety of coins and statues found from the Mediterranean to the Greco-Bactrian kingdom and the Indo-Greeks in northwestern India.
+Depictions of the kausia can be found on a variety of coins and statues found from the Mediterranean to the Greco-Bactrian and the Indo-Greek kingdoms in northwestern India.
 The Persians referred to both the Macedonians and the rest of the Greeks as "Yauna" (Ionians), but made a distinction between "Yauna by the sea" and those "with hats that look like shields" (Yauna Takabara), probably referring to the Macedonian kausia hat.
-According to Bonnie Kingsley the kausia may have came to the Mediterranean as a campaign hat worn by Alexander and veterans of his campaigns in the Indus but according to Ernst Fredricksmeyer the kausia was too established a staple of the Macedonian wardrobe for it to have been imported from Asia to Macedonia.

-A modern descendant of the hat may be the Pakol: the familiar and remarkably similar men's hat from Pakistan, Afghanistan and Jammu and Kashmir.
+Bonnie Kingsley, while comparing the kausia with the modern pakol worn in Pakistan, Afghanistan, and Northwest India, has suggested that it might have come to the Mediterranean as a campaign hat worn by Alexander and veterans of his campaigns in the Indus Valley, particularly after Alexander's campaign in 327/326 BC in the East, obtaining them from the people in the southern Hindu Kush.
+According to Ernst Fredricksmeyer, the kausia was too established a staple of the Macedonian wardrobe for it to have been imported from Asia to Macedonia.
+Fredricksmeyer further suggested that the similarity between the pakol and the Macedonian kausia can be explained by natives adopting it from Greek soldiers and settlers after the conquest of Alexander.
+Willem Vogelsang dismisses either theory, stating that pakol independently appeared in the early modern period.